jponter/ProxyStudioMVVM/README.md

 A powerful desktop application for creating and managing proxy cards for tabletop games, built with Avalonia UI and C#.

+## 🥰 ##
+Big thanks to malacath-92 for the advice and support!
+Check out his proxy app https://github.com/Malacath-92/Proxy-PDF-Maker

+and the original og Alex Taxiera whos proxy print setup was my original goto for proxy pdf generation and inspired me to write my own!

 ## 🎯 Overview

 ProxyStudio allows users to create, organize, and print collections of proxy cards with customizable layouts and professional PDF output.
 Perfect for Magic: The Gathering players, board game enthusiasts, or anyone needing to create custom card collections.